ankith26/My-PyChess/README.md

 Feel free to download the code, use it and please notify me if you come across bugs and glitches.

+## How to custumise the game Using Preferences
+- In the main game menu(You see this after running main.py), click preferences.
+- Here you have 4 settings(more coming soon)
+- 1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better)
+- 2) sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)
+- 3) SlideShow: When this is True, it will show a slideshow of images on main menu(recommended to be True always, look better)
+- 4) show moves: When this is True, it will show all legal move options for a selected piece during gameplay(recommended to be True, highly helpful for beginners(my favourite))
+- You can also open preferences.txt and edit the file there(not recommended to do unless you know what you are doing, it might spoil the app)

 ## Features

 - Clean, easy to use GUI with a good homepage.